-A-frame metal carports, also known by the name of boxed eave carports, feature a more traditional roof design with protruding eaves on either side of the roof.
-The center gable runs down the length of the structure, but it’s still covered with a single panel rather than the trim pieces required for completing a vertical roof.
-This leads to faster and simpler roof installation on your new carport.
-The A-frame roof sheds water well and matches the roofing used on most homes and some businesses.
+A-frame metal carports, also known as boxed eave carports, feature a boxed eave style carport roof design with protruding eaves on either side of the roof.
+The center gable runs down the length of the structure, but it’s still covered with a single panel rather than trim pieces required in other roof styles.
+The a-frame metal carport is so popular for several reasons:

-A-frame steel carports are considered an upgrade from the basic regular roof design for a number of reasons.
+A-frame metal carports are considered an upgrade for a number of reasons.
 Some of the specific advantages offered by this kind of carport roof include:

 - Extra internal bracketing and supports to reinforce the roof and prevent both collapse and lifting from high winds